Skip to content

 Stenciling Taylor Swift's "folklore" Album Cover on a Shirt

 The release of Taylor Swift's latest album seemed like a great event for us to build a stencil project around.
-Of course, that doesn't really narrow it down... when the entire world is your stenci...
+The only thing Swifties love more than Taylor Swift herself is showing people how much...

 Read more